Sripo/git-learning-self/README.md

     -**Second Way (Using Intellij IDE)**
         - Goto Intellij IDE on rightbottom --> there will be an icon of branch.
         - Click on the branch icon --> in Search bar --> search for the `<branch_name>`.
         - Once you search for that branch, it will ask you whether you need to checkout or not --> Click on `checkout`.

+### After this you will make the modifications to code according to your sprint features and use the below Commands to Push.

 ## Git Commands to Push and Deploy
 Before doing anything you need to check wheather your local code is update to Parent/ master branch.
 For that you need to use `git pull`.